alphagov-mirror/cf-buildpack-rust/README.md

 # Cloudfoundry buildpack for Rust

-> This is a fork of https://github.com/emk/heroku-buildpack-rust, tweaked to work on cloudformation (or at least, our cloudfoundry deployment).
+> This is a fork of https://github.com/emk/heroku-buildpack-rust, tweaked to work on cloudfoundry (or at least, our cloudfoundry deployment).

 This is a Heroku buildpack for Rust with support for [cargo][] and [rustup][].
 Features include: